-- Serve as Project Manager for projects with a wide range of construction values, which may be across the country or around the world;
+- Serve as Project Manager for projects with a wide range of construction values, which might be across the country or around the world

 - Manage the architectural detailing and documentation process for diverse project types

 - Manage internal MIG | Portico team, including architecture and landscape architecture

 - Manage a project from Pre Design through Construction Contract Administration

 - Maintain a solid list of contacts in the field, including discovery center/visitor center and museum professionals and consultants

 The Project Architect will have 7-12 years of experience in a professional architecture firm and either be licensed or be directly on the way to licensure.
 The ideal candidate will have had experience with effective and accurate completion of all phases of the design process and be self-directed.
 You will bring experience with projects that include visitor facilities, live and static collections, interpretive exhibits, community buildings and/or projects with extensive engagement of site design and landscape architecture.

 - Master’s degree in a relevant field or equivalent professional experience

 - A proven interest in complex visitor and community-based design projects at all scales, with energy and enthusiasm for conservation driven projects

 - A growing interest in actively participating in marketing and business development via pursuits, presentations, strategy sessions and conferences